Common casting Faults

 ____________

-The picture below is somewhat different, and because the cast has been started from a high position, the thumb has immediately travelled down, therefore causing the rod tip to travel down and the line to follow.
+The picture shown below is somewhat different, this is because the cast has been started from a high position and therefore the thumb has immediately travelled down causing the rod tip to also travel down and the line to follow.
 The end product will inevitably be a bad turnover resulting in the leader and fly crashing into the water and spoiling the forward cast.
-This will not only result in an very untidy presentation but it will also prevent you from attaining any extra distance from your cast. (remember, height at the front will assist you with distance and turnover) You may have been told that the Roll Cast can be executed by using a short progressive downward stroke.
-This is also true, but from a beginners point of view, requires much more control especially when trying to keep the rod tip high at the point of delivery.
-I would suggest that at least for now, you follow the above technique.
-During a casting lesson, I will cover both techniques if required.
+This will not only result in an untidy presentation, but also prevent you attaining distance from your roll cast if required, and more importantly scare off your quarry.
+(Remember; height at the front will assist you with distance and turnover)

 Rod Joints.